Penda's Fen

-"Penda's Fen" is the 16th episode of the fourth season of the British BBC anthology series Play for Today.
-The episode is a television play that was originally broadcast on 21 March 1974.
+"Penda's Fen" is a British television play that was originally broadcast on 21 March 1974.
+Written by David Rudkin and directed by Alan Clarke, it was the 16th episode of the fourth series of the BBC anthology series Play for Today.

 Plot

-Set in the village of Pinvin in Worcestershire, England, the play is an evocation of conflicting forces within England past and present: authority, tradition, hypocrisy, landscape, art, sexuality, and, most of all, its mystical and ancient pagan past.
+Set around the village of Pinvin in Worcestershire, England, the play is an evocation of conflicting forces within England past and present: authority, tradition, hypocrisy, landscape, art, sexuality, and, most of all, its mystical and ancient pagan past.
 All of this comes together in the growing pains of the adolescent Stephen, a vicar's son, whose encounters include angels, Edward Elgar and King Penda.

 Stephen is a devout Anglican traditionalist, believing in the sanctity of marriage and that the role of a family should be to raise children.
 Stephen begins to experience visions of angels and demons, as well as homoerotic visions featuring boys of his school class.
 These cast doubt within him, including in his decision to enlist in the army.
 On his 18th birthday, Stephen learns that he was adopted, and this begins in him a sea change wherein he starts to accept his own hypocrisies and idiosyncrasies.

-The final scene of the play, in which the Stephen has an apparitional experience of King Penda and the "mother and father of England", is set on the Malvern Hills.
+The final scene of the play, in which Stephen has an apparitional experience of King Penda and the "mother and father of England", is set on the Malvern Hills.